 Next, I explain how thoughts are separate from actions.
 You can try this now.
 Start rubbing the top of your head whilst at the same time thinking how silly it is to rub one’s head.
 Even better say out loud “I will never be able to rub my head whilst talking”.

-All too often in the human experience thoughts (along with feeling) and actions are regarded as inseparable.
+All too often in the human experience thoughts, feeling and actions are regarded as inseparable.
 The favoured term in Acceptance and Commitment Therapy is fused.
-Therefore the separation of thoughts from actions is logically called diffusion – one of the most important parts to Acceptance and Commitment Therapy.
+Therefore the separation of thoughts from actions is logically called diffusion – a key part of ACT.

 If you are curious about finding out more about the work we do at Condor Performance a great place to start is to listen to some of the recorded answers to the most frequent questions we get by clicking here.
-Or just emailed us at email@example.com.
+Or get in touch via one of these methods: